 Nikon D850 versus Fujifilm GFX 50S

-The Nikon D850 and the Fujifilm GFX 50S are two professional cameras that were revealed to the public, respectively, in July 2017 and September 2016.
+The Nikon D850 and the Fujifilm GFX 50S are two professional cameras that were officially introduced, respectively, in July 2017 and September 2016.
 The D850 is a DSLR, while the GFX is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (D850) and a medium format sensor.
 The Nikon has a resolution of 45.4 megapixel, whereas the Fujifilm provides 51.1 MP.

 An illustration of the physical size and weight of the Nikon D850 and the Fujifilm GFX 50S is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D850 – represents 100 percent across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D850 – represents the basis for the calculations across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.